Garbage and Recycling Collections

-- The lifting arms on our vehicles have a weight capacity of 85 kg and cannot lift a bin over 85 kg.
+- The lifting arms on our vehicles have a weight capacity of 85 kg and cannot lift over that amount.
 Large items (eg concrete) can create havoc with our compaction unit and therefore cannot be collected.

 - Putting loose plastic bags and non-recyclable paper inside another before placing in bins help stop them from "flying away" as the bin is emptied.